zsparal/api-documentation/source/mobile-apps/getting-started-connect.rst

 Step 5: Handle the redirect
 ---------------------------
-Either when the merchant accepts or denies the authorization, we'll return him/her to your app via the Redirect URL.
+Either when the merchant accepts or denies the authorization, we will return him/her to your app via the Redirect URL.
 You should tell the App what to do with the data in the response.

 iOS
 ^^^